kolenaIO/kolena/docs/metrics/iou.md

+---
+description: Learn about intersection over union, and how to use IoU for ML evaluation
+---

 # Intersection over Union (IoU)

 Intersection over Union (IoU) measures the ratio of the intersection and the union between ground truth and inference, ranging from 0 to 1 where 1 indicates a perfect match.
 The objective of this metric is to compare inferences to ground truths by measuring similarity between them.

 As the name suggests, the IoU of two instances ($\text{A}$ and $\text{B}$) is defined as: